-The Company operates in a highly regulated market, and in an environment where the nature and focus of regulation and laws remain fluid.
-There are a large number of regulatory initiatives in progress.
-There are wide-ranging consequences of non-compliance or failing to adequately consider regulatory expectations, standards or principles including customer detriment, reputational damage, fines and restrictions on operations or products.
-The Group's Compliance function and a dedicated Group Financial Crime Compliance function provides guidance to, and oversight of, the Company in relation to regulatory compliance and conflicts of interest.
+The Company operates in a highly regulated environment and is subject to a number of regulatory initiatives.
+There are wide-ranging consequences of regulatory non-compliance, including customer detriment, reputational damage, fines and restrictions on operations or products.
+The Group's Risk and Compliance function provides guidance to, and oversight of, the Company in relation to regulatory compliance matters and carries out assurance activities to assess the adequacy of systems and controls designed to comply with regulations and legislation.